yeCodes/OptiverAntHillSimulation/README.md

 # Answers
 1. 4.5 seconds (2sf) - ran 100,000 simulations in python.
 Each simulation had up to 1,000 timesteps.
-2. 252 seconds (3sf) - ran 100 million simulations to arrive at this answer.
+2. 252 seconds (3sf) - ran 100 million simulations in Java to arrive at this answer (python did not terminate).
 3. 14.0 seconds (3sf) - ran 1 million simulations in python.
 Each simulation had up to 10,000 timesteps.
-Runtime ~ 15 mins (python did not terminate)
+Runtime ~ 15 mins